It should really be “Oh, Laurel,”

 This is actually an extremely extensive subject because there are hundreds of ways we can go.

-When it comes to beige decor, who says that beige and gray don’t look good together?
+However, please know that when it comes to beige decor, I think that beige and gray look fabulous together!

 Ever go the beach on a cloudy day?